rhino-linux/rhino-pkg/README.md

 flags:
     --help/-h: Display this page

-    --description/-d: By default, $(basename $0) will only display packages that contain <input> within their name.
+    --description/-d: By default, rhino-pkg will only display packages that contain <input> within their name.
 Use this flag to increase range and display packages with <input> in their description.